unepwcmc/github-training-2/README.md

 # github-training-2
-This is the repo for the second GitHub training exercise.
+This repo contains the answers to the questions and riddles in github-training-1